Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Abstract

 \section{Abstract}

-We investigate the quasinormal modes of several families of higher-dimensional regular black holes arising in gravitational theories that incorporate an infinite tower of higher-curvature corrections to Einstein gravity.
-Our analysis focuses on how the ringdown phase of gravitational waves for such regular black holes deviates from the predictions of General Relativity.
-We employ the Wentzel–Kramers–Brillouin (WKB) method to calculate the quasinormal modes and to derive compact analytic expressions in the eikonal approximation.
-Our results contribute to understanding how possible quantum-gravity-motivated corrections and regularity conditions can manifest in gravitational-wave signals.
+We investigate the quasinormal modes of massless scalar and electromagnetic test fields propagating on several families of higher-dimensional regular black holes arising in gravitational theories with an infinite tower of higher-curvature corrections to Einstein gravity.
+Using the Wentzel--Kramers--Brillouin (WKB) method supplemented by Padé approximants, we compute the fundamental modes and derive compact analytic expressions in the eikonal regime.
+For all models considered, positive higher-curvature coupling reduces both the oscillation frequencies and damping rates relative to the corresponding singular general-relativistic limit.
+Since our analysis is restricted to test-field perturbations on fixed regular black-hole backgrounds, these results should be interpreted as geometric and phenomenological signatures of the background geometry rather than as gravitational perturbations of the full higher-curvature theory.
+Our results provide further insight into how quantum-gravity-inspired corrections and regularity conditions may affect black-hole ringdown signals.